A terrible workday is inevitable once in a while. But it doesn’t have to be your entire life—you CAN shake it off!

 This is called a “body scan.”
 It helps redirect attention away from negative stimuli to give an anxious nervous system a chance to calm down and reboot.
 Think of it as “CTRL+ALT+DELETE” for your brain.

-How to deal with anxiety at work tip #3: Disconnecting when you need to is fundamental
+#3: Disconnecting when you need to is fundamental

 Some mornings, you know that today is the day you’re going to need that mental health day—and then you slide right back into bed because the guilt of picking up the phone is too big to bear.